stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 I knew I found the perfect location when I came home one evening and heard my wife using the Echo.
 She had not used it in any other room in the house.
 So now that you know the location of our Echo, let me share how we use it.

 # Alexa!
 As shown in the video, you use a *wake* word to activate the Echo.
-Currently you have two options:
+Currently you have two options: *Alexa* or *Amazon*.

-* Alexa
-* Amazon

 I was surprised to learn “Echo” wasn’t an option; after all, that’s the name of the device.
 We choose to stick with Alexa.
 Amazon just didn’t ring for us.